simul/simul.github.io/changelist.md

 Version HEAD
 ---
+Wed 08 May : New Colour Scheme for Cloud Window to improve clarity.
+Fix for incorrect Precipitation Region position in edge cases.
+Clouds/BaseGpuCloudGenerator.h SetPrecipitationCentre() removed.
+Wed 08 May : New Colour Scheme for Cloud Window is improve clarity.
+Fix for incorrect Precipitation Region position in edge cases.
+Clouds/BaseGpuCloudGenerator.h SetPrecipitationCentre() removed.
 Fri 03 May : Fix for Rain and Rain Streaks appearing at altitudes.
 Fri 03 May : Disable part of the flow rays calculations due to current PS4 incompatibility, current progress on fixing water vr support
 Wed 01 May : Minor fixes for sequencer stability